jvitku/nengoros/readme.txt

 	this will:
-		-compile rosjava_core and install it into ~/.m2 repository -compile and install jroscore intl ~/.m2 repo and as an application under jroscore/
+		-compile rosjava_core and install it into ~/.m2 repository -compile and install other nengoros components
+		 	- e.g. install jroscore intl ~/.m2 repo and as an application under jroscore/